 Elizabeth Powers and John Coleman Banks Endowed Scholarship in Forestry

 In 1998, “Bibbie” Banks of Eutaw, Ala., created the Banks scholarship in both her and her late husband’s names.
 John Coleman Banks graduated from the College of Agriculture at API in 1922 before a forestry program was offered.
-Bibbie commented that if her husband loved her half as much as he loved Auburn, they would do just fine.
+Bibbie said that if her husband loved her half as much as he loved Auburn, they would do just fine.

 Norman Buce Bearden Endowed Memorial Scholarship in Forestry and Wildlife